fanluo12/LC/AdvancedGraphs/README.md

 User hash set to mark visited position while(!pq.isEmpty()) loop.
 When polled row and column index reaches end simply return time used.
 For loop through 4 directions and put max time of one direction to pq.

+## 787. Cheapest Flights Within K Stops
+Create a array called prices and populate array with MAX_VALUE for updating cheapest prices and marking visited.
+Initiate src city as 0.
+For loop through until k times since we want to stop k times then total would be k + 1 stop.
+Each time we looping we start a new looping through all flights information to find a cheap way.
+The idea is updating cheaper prices for prices[s] + cost.
+At first, one result will surely less than MAX_VALUE, then other result would less than this one if there has.
+If src city is MAX_VALUE, we just continue to jump over it.
+Remember each time we loop flights, we need to deep copy original prices and assign back when flights loop done